0fca/gabriele/README.md

-# Natalie
+# Maggie
 Simple audio signal visualizer

-Natalie is built in pure Processing(using Java language of version 7).
+Maggie is built in pure Processing(using Java language of version 7).

 # Features

-Natalie has the following features:
+Maggie has the following features:
 * viewing spectrum of sound played back in real time; there are three supported types of spectrum:
     * linear standard spectrum,